Gujarat Conclave to explore State specific technologies: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-AHMEDABAD, September 4 : The two-day Gujarat Science Conclave of State Science & Technology (S&T) Ministers, to be inaugurated by Prime Minister Sh Narendra Modi, at Science City here will explore State specific technologies and innovations for adoption and scaling up through integrated approach with Centre’s collaboration.
+AHMEDABAD, Sept 4: The two-day Gujarat Science Conclave of State Science & Technology (S&T) Ministers, to be inaugurated by Prime Minister Narendra Modi, at Science City here will explore State specific technologies and innovations for adoption and scaling up through integrated approach with Centre’s collaboration.

 This was stated to media by Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh after a thorough review of preparations for the two-day conclave beginning on 10th September, 2022.